NavinShrinivas/Gossip-Glomers-Jepsen-Challenges/README.md

 ### Challenge-5c Efficient Multi-Node Kafka:

 Here we need to start thinking as to which data resides in which KV!
+For this, I did not do anything different from 5b as there is no strict test for this challenge and I was stumped for ideas too.
+Do post your solutions somewhere if u get some simple ideas.

 ### Challenge-6a Single node KV:

 For a single node KV, try not to use a KV provided by Maelstrom.
 A local KV makes this challenge its worth.

 ### Challenge-6b Multi Node KV Read Uncommitted:

 extension of challenge 6a, but now we move a multi-node replicated kV store with a rather weak gaurentee. `Read Uncommitted` is what is asked of us.
-In this gaurentee almost anything is allowed.
+In this guarantee, almost anything is allowed.
 They also want you to check against the partition for total availability.

 ### Challenge-6c Multi Node KV Read Committed: